France urges tough EU approach on Iran to save nuclear accord

 Any EU-wide measures would be the first significant punitive steps since the bloc lifted broad economic sanctions on Iran last year following the 2015 accord to curb Tehran’s nuclear ambitions for at least a decade.

-But new sanctions would need the support of all 28 EU member states.
-Some of them are keen to rebuild a business relationship that once made the EU Iran’s top trading partner and its second-biggest oil customer.
+But new sanctions would need the support of all 28 EU member states and some EU countries, including Italy and Greece, are keen to rebuild a business relationship that once made the EU Iran’s top trading partner and its second-biggest oil customer.

+U.S. Senator Bob Corker, chairman of the Senate Foreign Relations Committee, said on Sunday he expected Trump to pull out of the nuclear agreement in May unless European governments “really come together on a framework”.

+Some EU ministers privately expressed concern at Trump’s decision to replace his secretary of state with CIA director and fierce Iran critic Mike Pompeo, and several also warned of the risks that Trump may withdraw from the deal, diplomats said.

 “We have to explore all the possible measures to have the same type of pressure as we had in the nuclear dossier,” Belgium’s Foreign Minister Didier Reynders told reporters.

-“We have to examine all the possibilities that we have to put pressure on Iran in these areas,” he said.

-“We’ll discuss ways in which we can keep the full implementation of the nuclear deal with Iran,” Mogherini said of the EU strategy so far.
-“There’s no (EU) proposal of additional sanctions against Iran.”

-Additional reporting by Samantha Koester, Alissa de Carbonnel; Editing by Gareth Jones
+Additional reporting by Samantha Koester, Alissa de Carbonnel and Bozorgmehr Sharafedin Nouri; Editing by Gareth Jones